NinjaWeedle/CSRacing-Evolution/README.md

 8. A SHORT GUIDE TO CSRACING JARGON

  - CSRacing = Calculator Street Racing
- - Cr. = Credits, the currency of CSRacing
+ - CR/Cr. = Credits, the currency of CSRacing
  - CIN = Car Identifier Number.
  - Oxiti = A fictional car brand.
  - Tune = refers to the act of tuning a car, in this case for performance.